Madison-T/Learning-Platform-Enhancements/CONTRIBUTING.md

 - Use clear, meaningful commit messages
 - Comment complex code
-- Use hyphen-case for folders and filenames (e.g. `find-the-error`)
+- Use hyphen-case for folders and filenames (e.g. `find-the-error-idevice`)
 - Organize JS/CSS cleanly and modularly
 - Keep unrelated changes in separate branches